Distilleries/FormBuilder/README.md

 Other way, you have a sub form and you don't want display some fields.
 You can specify an option call `do_not_display_` plus the name of the field.

-Example we have a customer form and this form use a sub form user.
+Example I have a customer form and this form use a sub form user.
-On the user form we don't want display the role choice:
+On the user form I don't want display the role choice:

 ``` php
        $this->add('user', 'form', [